priya2710/Microprocessor-8085/README.md

 # Microprocessor-8085
-Basic programming on microprocessor 8085
+This repository contains some basic programming on microprocessor 8085